jnozzi/cocoadev.com/markdown/ClassDump.md

 ----

-Not General/ClassDump, but something that may be of use:
+Not ClassDump, but something that may be of use:
-The General/OmniGroup has a plug-in for General/OmniGraffle to display a diagram (very nice!) of a nib file.
+The OmniGroup has a plug-in for OmniGraffle to display a diagram (very nice!) of a nib file.
 See Interface Builder import example on http://www.omnigroup.com/applications/omnigraffle/samples/